 Mary Mallon’s ashes were buried at Saint Raymond’s Cemetery in the Bronx.

-About the Author: A Vietnam veteran in the United States Navy, Joseph J. Bruno started out in the newspaper business in the mid-1970s as a sports columnist for the New York Tribune.
+About the Author: A Vietnam veteran in the United States Navy, Joseph J. Bruno started in the newspaper business in the mid-1970s as a sports columnist for the New York Tribune.
 During the 1970s and ’80s, Bruno was an associate editor for Boxing Illustrated and a monthly contributor to Ring Magazine In 1986-1987, Bruno wrote a sports column for the Times Herald Record in Middletown, New York.
-Since that time he has written numerous articles for various magazines as well as a number of books — both fiction and non-fiction.
+Since then, he has written numerous articles for various magazines and several books — both fiction and non-fiction.
 More information can be seen on his blog here: John Bruno on the Mob.
 Source: Ezine Articles